Cazaly ~ Second Generation

 9. Marie Ester (Mary Esther) TOUREILLE born 1778, bap 1778 at The Artillery French Huguenot Spitalfields, London

-Lewis arrived with his mother and many siblings in London about 1745 as a result of Huguenot persecution in his homeland in France.
+Lewis arrived with his mother and many siblings in London about 1746 as a result of Huguenot persecution in his homeland in France.
 They joined the parish of St Matthew, Bethnal Green.
-Going by the shipping record in 1774, he was born c1746 which would make him a baby on arrival and place him further down this family.
-However, that record could be inaccurate, particularly as Susanne was born in 1740.
+Going by the shipping record in 1774, he was born c1746 which would make him a baby on arrival.

-Susanne was born 28 Sep 1740, bap 29 Sep 1740 at Wheeler Street French Huguent, Spitalfields, London, dau of Pierre Poupard and Susanne (ref IGI).
+Susanne was born 28 Sep 1740, bap 29 Sep 1740 at Wheeler Street French Huguent, Spitalfields, London, dau of Pierre Poupard and Susanne (ref FS).

 Louis was a sponsor at the baptism of nephew Louis Polain in 1768.